autruonggiang/F8-Shopee-Web-Building/README.md

 Welcome to our Shopping Hopper store.
 The website is designed based on the original Shopee page.
+The Shopping Hopper has more advances than The Band because it is designed in more detail and designed more according to my own wishes.

 # Shopping Hopper